sai-tarun-tavva/resume-ls/README.md

-# Resume Insight: Streamlining Your Hiring Process
+# RInsight: Streamlining Your Hiring Process

 Welcome to the Resume Insight project, a smart solution developed for Logisoft to enhance your hiring workflow.
 This application is designed to help hiring managers efficiently share and manage candidate information across departments.